NamhoGim/Effective-Java-3E/chapter06/item41/README.md

 The chief advantage of marker annotations over marker interface is that they are part of the larger annotation facility.

 Marker interfaces and marker annotations both have their uses.
-If you want yo define a type that does not have any new methods associated wiht it, a marker interface is the way to go.
-If you want to mark program elements other than classes and interfaces or  to fit the marker into a framework that already makes heavey use of annotation types, then a marker annotation is the correct choice.
+If you want yo define a type that does not have any new methods associated with it, a marker interface is the way to go.
+If you want to mark program elements other than classes and interfaces or  to fit the marker into a framework that already makes heavy use of annotation types, then a marker annotation is the correct choice.
 If you find yourself writing a marker annotation type whose target is `ElementType.TYPE`, take the time to figure out whether it really should be an annotation type or whether a marker interface would be more appropriate.